A Place for Mom

 Tips for planning activities for seniors with dementia

-When choosing activities for seniors with dementia, it’s important to consider their current cognitive abilities, their interests, and the progression of their condition.
+When you’re choosing activities for seniors with dementia, it’s important to consider their current cognitive abilities, their interests, and the progression of their condition.
 Activities should ideally be simple, enjoyable, and familiar to reduce frustration and anxiety.

 Activities for mild (early-stage) dementia